The Year 3 Teaching Staff:

 You can also complete your own research about the different continents by visiting the DK website.
 Click on the image below to take you there.

-These videos might help you to learn and remember some of the important facts.
+These videos might help you to learn and remember some of the important facts we will be learning about:

 You can also start our own research about light at the DK website.
-Click on the link below to find their section about light and shadows.
+Click on the link below to find their section about electricity with lots of interesting information:

 Parents and Carers: